dcronqvist/dcronqvist.se/src/_posts/tiled-parsing-library.md

 For JSON, it is extremely similar; I made identical extension methods to `JsonElement{:csharp}` to be able to retrieve values in a *required* or *optional* manner.

-# Benchmarking my library against other libraries
+# Benchmarking my library DotTiled against other libraries

 After all this effort, it would be a shame if it turned out that it was only marginally faster than the reflection-based parsing.
 However, it turned out to be quite a lot faster.